pacogomez/pacogomez.github.io/_posts/2014-10-23-running-containers-on-vcloud-air.md

 ![FW outbound rule](../public/fw-rule-1.png)

 ... and inbound traffic to port 22.
-Note the destination IP is one the public IPs assigned to the virtual Data Center, not the one assigned to the new virtual machine.
+Note the destination IP is one of the public IPs assigned to the virtual Data Center, not the one assigned to the new virtual machine.

 ![FW inbound rule](../public/fw-rule-2.png)